- Campus Activities

 Offices in the Palmer Center, 1005 W. Laurel

-Housing and Dining Services provides all services and resources related to Residence Halls, Residential Dining Services, University Apartments, Conference & Event Services, and the CSU Mountain Campus.
+Housing & Dining Services provides all services and resources related to Residence Halls, Residential Dining Services, University Apartments, Conference & Event Services, and the CSU Mountain Campus.

-Residence Life provides educational opportunities, services, programs, and facilities that are designed to enhance each student’s total campus experience.
+University Housing provides educational opportunities, services, programs, and facilities that are designed to enhance each student’s total campus experience.
 Students who live in the residence halls have a choice of several different room and floor types.
-Students in the halls also have the option to join one of 20 Residential Learning Communities (RLCs) that are centered on students’ academic and personal interests.
-Students who live on campus have access to resources like professional staff as well as 24/7 security.
+Students in the halls also have the option to join one of more than 20 Residential Learning Communities (RLCs) that are centered on students’ academic and personal interests.
+Students who live on campus have access to resources such as professional staff and 24/7 security.
 Residence hall living allows students to actively participate in a variety of academic and social activities.
 These activities provide experiences in leadership development and co-curricular education that supplement classroom instruction and greatly enhance the quality of on-campus University life.

 A Housing Guide is mailed to all newly admitted students as part of the admissions packet.
-Inquiries from continuing students should be directed to Residence Life at (970) 491-4719 or firstname.lastname@example.org.
+Inquiries from continuing students should be directed to University Housing at (970) 491-6511 or email@example.com.

 Residential Learning Communities

-Residential Learning Communities (RLCs - academic and themed floors in the residence halls) provide students with an opportunity to quickly develop a sense of community at CSU.
+Residential Learning Communities (RLCs) - academic and themed floors in the residence halls - provide students with an opportunity to quickly develop a sense of community at CSU.
 Developed around academic majors and personal interests, these communities assist students in succeeding both academically and socially.
 Through a wide variety of programs, tutoring, and involvement opportunities, students in an RLC have the chance to get the most from their college experience.
-For more information on these communities, see Residential Learning Communities or Housing Options.
+For more information on these communities, see Housing Options.

 First Year Residence Hall Requirement - First-Year Students

 All residents are required to sign a contractual agreement, which includes meals, and is binding for the entire academic year.
-Inquiries regarding this requirement, including guidelines for requesting an exemption, should be directed to Residence Life at (970) 491-4719.
+Inquiries regarding this requirement, including guidelines for requesting an exemption, should be directed to University Housing at (970) 491-6511.

 Residential Dining Services

-Residential Dining Services operates six dining centers, two Express locations, a Sports Grill, and RAMwich - an online sandwich ordering system with pick-up at Braiden Dining Center.
-"Late Night" dining options are available at four convenient locations.
-Each dining center features a unique combination of food concepts, offering choices such as sushi, pizza, pasta, stir-fry, vegan/vegetarian options, Tex-Mex, an array of international options, and made-to-order sandwiches.
-Extensive salad bars feature fresh fruits and vegetables as well as fat-free dressings.
-The on-campus bakery provides a wide range of artisan breads, desserts, and gluten-free and specialty items.
-Students have a choice of meal plans, with access to any dining center.
-Menus include vegetarian, vegan, gluten-free, and soy products at each meal.
-A registered dietitian is on staff, who can assist students with special dietary needs.
+Residential Dining Services operates five dining centers, two Express locations, and RAMwich - an online sandwich ordering system.
+"Late Night" dining options are available at three of our full-service locations until 11 p.m., as well as both express locations until 1 a.m.
+Each dining center features a unique combination of food concepts, offering choices such as sushi, pizza, pasta, stir-fry, vegan/vegetarian options, Tex-Mex, an array of international options, and made-to-order entrees.
+Extensive salad bars feature fresh fruits and vegetables, and a variety of toppings and dressings.
+The on-campus bakery, Grateful Bread, provides a wide range of artisan breads, desserts, gluten-free and specialty items.
+Students have a choice of meal plans that allow access to any of our dining centers.
+Menus include vegetarian, vegan, gluten-free friendly, and a host of healthy and nutritional options at each meal.
+Residential Dining Services has a registered dietitian nutritionist on staff, who can assist students with special dietary needs.

 University Apartment Housing

 The University Apartments offer more than 1,100 apartments in four communities.
-Apartment Life has options for couples and family housing, graduate student housing, undergraduate student housing, as well as post-doctoral and visiting scholar housing.
-Academic year or month-to-month leases are available.
+University Housing has options for couples and family housing, graduate student housing, upperclass undergraduate student housing, as well as post-doctoral and visiting scholar housing.
+Academic year leases are available.
 Individual leases in shared apartments are also offered.
-The Apartment Life website offers rental rates, 3D floor plans, and a video of each apartment village.
+All apartment communities are available to domestic and international students in multicultural communities founded on the CSU Principles of Community.
+The Housing & Dining Services website offers rental rates, 3D floor plans, and a video of each apartment village.

 A Housing Guide is mailed to all newly admitted students as part of the CSU admissions packet.
-Inquiries from continuing students should be directed to Apartment Life at (970) 491-4743.
+Inquiries from continuing students should be directed to University Housing at (970) 491-6511.

 Office in Laurel Hall

-International Student and Scholar Services, within the Office of International Programs, assists international students and scholars with cultural adjustment, academic integration, professional growth and personal support, and oversees orientation and arrival, regulatory compliance, immigration services, sponsor services and programming, and serves as a liaison to the U.S. government.
+International Student and Scholar Services, within the Office of International Programs, assists international students and scholars with cultural adjustment, academic integration, professional growth and personal support, and oversees orientation and arrival, regulatory compliance, immigration services, and sponsor services and programming.

 Office in Lory Student Center, Room 274